mongodb/chatbot/docs/docs/ingest/data-sources.md

 ## Data Source Helpers

-While you have full flexibility to implement your own data sources, we have provided a few helpers to make it easier to ingest data from common sources.
+While you have full flexibility to implement your own data sources, the RAG framework provides helpers to make it easier to ingest data from common sources.

 ### Ingest from a Git Repository